Elemental Analysis Sample Submission

 - Two runs are required to verify the precision of the measurement.

 - The CHNS combustion tube is used by default.
 However, an accurate Sulfur % requires the addition of vanadium pentoxide.
 We generally run samples with vanadium pentoxide unless otherwise specified.

 - CHNS runs take 720 seconds for each sample.

 - It is not necessary to tell us the formula of your sample if you do not know it.

 Please feel free to discuss your project with us at any time.

 Instructions for Submitting Air Sensitive Samples

-When you submit your samples, clearly identify them as Air Sensitive – Type B on the submission form.
-As long as both the small vials and the larger vials are filled with inert gas (typically nitrogen, helium or argon) the samples should be stable, however for Type B air sensitive samples you MUST notify me that you would like to submit air sensitive samples so that we can coordinate our analysis schedule with your sample submission, and the vials can be outside of the glove box for as little time as possible.
+When you submit your samples, clearly identify them as Air Sensitive.
+As long the small vials and the larger vials are filled with inert gas (typically nitrogen, helium or argon) the samples should be stable, however you MUST notify us that you would like to submit air sensitive samples so that we can coordinate our analysis schedule with your sample submission, and the vials can be outside of the glove box for as little time as possible.